-Once you've built support for open text- > Make a list of the key administrators books with students and faculty, you're ready to go to the campus administration and ask them to create an open textbooks program.
+Once you've built support for open textbooks with students and faculty, you're ready to go to the campus administration and ask them to create an open textbooks program.

 By adopting an open textbooks program, your campus can save students money while also joining the leading edge of an open educational movement.